kanjieater/GoldenDict-Toolbelt/README.md

 `C:\Users\KanjiEater\AppData\Roaming\Anki2\addons21\247820692\anki-search-win.exe --input %GDWORD% --ankimedia 'file:///C:/Users/KanjiEater/AppData/Roaming/Anki2/KanjiEater/collection.media/' --search "deck:'!優先' Vocab:*%GDWORD%* OR Expression:*%GDWORD%*" --fields dueDate Image Vocab Expression deckName`

-# Send To Anki
-## Contained in Anki Tool of this Toolbelt - A button to copy definitions, vocab, and content from the users clipboard (Images, Audio, and Sentences)

-This also adds a global hotkey to automatically add Images, Audio, or Text from the clipboard to the appropriate field from any app.

-Configuration for this is in the Anki Addon configuration inside of Anki itself (not GoldenDict).

-`vocab` is the field to put the word that was searched for in GoldenDict

-`definition` is the name of the field in which to put definition of the vocab

-`hotkey` is the hotkey that will automatically copy content from the clipboard to the corresponding field based on what type the content is.
-Currently text, audio, and images can be automatically recognized and pasted into the matching field.
-The supported keys and their names are listed [here](https://pypi.org/project/global-hotkeys/).
-Only windows supports the hotkey feature currently.

-`model` the Anki Note Model to default to using when copying the content

-`image` is the field where Images in the clipboard will be copied automatically when the hotkey is pressed.

-`audio` is the field where Audio in the clipboard will be copied automatically when the hotkey is pressed.

-`text` is the field where text in the clipboard will be copied automatically when the hotkey is pressed.
-It is typically the sentence or Expression field that contains a full phrase

 # Frequency
 ## Contained in Anki - Netflix Frequency List